 Blackwood Hall, which is next to the Claudia Sanders Dinner House, was the Sanders’ residence.
 It became the future home base for Kentucky Fried Chicken operations.

 In 1968, the Claudia Sanders Dinner House opened its doors as The Colonel’s Lady’s Dinner House.
 This wasn’t too long after the Colonel’s nephew opened his own fried chicken joint.

 You would, in turn, help yourself to how much you wanted in a very family-style environment.

-A few years later, Heublein bought Kentucky Fried Chicken corporation in 1971.
+A few years later, Heublein bought the Kentucky Fried Chicken corporation in 1971.
 The Colonel’s relationship with Heublein had grown very tense over the first couple of years.

-He was extremely outspoken over what they were doing to the food in the company that he founded.
+He was extremely outspoken about what they were doing to the food in the company that he founded.
 Now, Heublein was well within their rights to use his likeness as per the original agreement from Kentucky Fried Chicken’s sale to John Y. Brown in 1964.

 Heublein did not like the use of the word Colonel in this new venture and filed a formal lawsuit in 1973 against Harland and Claudia Sanders.